manrajghumman/stokes-dd/readme.md

-Code for enforcing stokes with dd currently can use cg with and without mortar and gmres without mortar.
+Code for enforcing Stokes with domain decomposition.

+Can use cg or gmres with and without mortar.
-Can plot the interface values and residue values for cg and only properly plots interface values for the gmres for now.
-Need to input the correct residual to plot the residual.

-Currently uses the Nitche form to weakly impose the Dirichlet condition.

-Mortar does not work with GMRES!
+Mortar spaces can be
+Q2, Q1, Q1-discont, Q0

+For cg can plot (only 2D)
+1. interface values with per inter face per x or y nodes.
+2. residue values per inter face per x or y nodes.
+3. norm of the residual as a function of iterations.

+For gmres can plot (only 2D)
+1. interface values with per inter face per x or y nodes.
+2. norm of the residual as a function of iterations.

+Flag chooses how external Dirichlet boundary condition is implemented either weakly (via Nitche) or essentially.

+Flag for choosing to print interface matrix.
+Is a compute intensive operation but can import interface matrix into matlab and play with it.
+Only works in 2D!

 The output is in /build in folders
- 1. interface_data: has lambda, exact lambda and residual data.
-To plot these run the plot_interface.m file from /build and follow on screen instructions
+ 1. interface_data: has lambda, exact lambda, residual data and interface matrix.
+ To plot these run the plot_interface.m file from /build and follow on screen instructions.
- 2. gnuplot_data: has mesh data and dof locations can be plotted with gnuplot
+ 2. gnuplot_data: has mesh data and dof locations can be plotted with gnuplot.
- 3. convg_tables: convergence tables for each subdomain
+ 3. convg_tables: convergence tables for each subdomain.
- 4. convg_table_total: convergence table for full domain
+ 4. convg_table_total: convergence table for full domain.